Share this Article

 In an Extended Bolus, a portion of the total insulin dose is delivered upfront, as a normal bolus, while the rest is delivered over a specified period of time as an extended bolus.

 The Extended Bolus feature is easily accessed via the menus and buttons on your child’s pump (check your owner’s manual for specific instructions)… and all is well IF your child eats the planned amount of carbs.

-When Do We Need to Split an Extended Bolus?
+When Do We Need to Stack an Extended Bolus on another?

 Anytime your child eats more than the first serving of combo-worthy carbs (low-GI, high-protein, or high-fat foods).

 How Do We Add an Extended Bolus to an Existing Extended Bolus?

 Since your insulin pump may not allow you to directly layer an Extended Bolus on top of an existing Extended Bolus, we need to think outside the box.
 There are two methods that our families have used for dealing with this situation: